Manufacture of wooden houses

 Rectangular wooden beam houses

 The traditional houses built in the northern area - Bucovina, Maramureș - are made of horizontal rectangular beams.
-In order to form the wall, they were fixed between vertical posts on the corners of the houses and in front of doors or windows.
-The beams were 'fitted' from above, with their ends in the box formed by the posts, and were dropped.
-Beam upon beam was laid until the wall was complete.
-Sometimes the ends had a certain profile that provided a more fixed grip.
-If the dimensions decreased due to drying, the beams continued to "fall" on top of each other, the wall remaining compact.
-The gap that appeared at the top, under the eaves, was filled with clay or another beam.
-The same clay with straw was also placed on the horizontal line between the beams to avoid heat loss.
-For external protection, the wood was impregnated with burnt oil or diluted tar (tarran).
+In order to form the wall, they were fixed between vertical pillars at the corners of the houses and in front of doors or windows.
+The beams were 'fitted' from above, with their ends in the box formed by the posts, and dropped.
+They were placed beam on beam until the wall was complete.
+Sometimes the ends had a certain profile to provide a more fixed hold.
+If the size decreased due to drying out, the beams continued to 'fall' on top of each other, keeping the wall compact.
+The gap at the top under the eaves was filled with clay or another beam.
+Clay with straw was also placed on the horizontal line between the joists to avoid heat loss.
+For external protection, the wood was impregnated with burnt oil or diluted tar (catran).

 In Bukovina, the walls were not made of a single beam along the entire length or width of the house.
-The beams were from pillar to post, i.e. from the corner to the window, then from the window to the door and so on to the other corner.
-In Maramureș, the beams were mostly built to the length and width of the house, and at the ends they were "braided".
-The ends were profiled to fit perfectly and form joints in swallowtail or fish tail.
+The beams were from pillar to post, that is from the corner to the window, then from the window to the door and so on to the other corner.
+In the Maramureș region, the beams were built with beams the length and width of the house, and the ends were "plaited".
+The ends were profiled to fit together perfectly and form joints in swallowtail or fishtail.

 Reclaimed wood.
 Using wood from old houses and barns

-Wood used decades, even hundreds of years ago can be saved and reused in the construction of new houses.
-Experts say that in the past, wood was only cut when it was fully mature, when its qualities were much better.
-It is stronger, harder and has smaller pores, so less moisture is absorbed.
-Wood never loses its nobility and warmth, even after decades and decades.
-It will darken, but unless it has been through hard tests, be massively attacked by curries or other insects or rot, it can be cleaned and reused.
-The years take their toll on it, giving it a natural patina that makes it even more valuable.
-Wood salvaged from old houses is a material that has been ennobled by the passage of time and it is a shame not to use it.
-It would be good to stop throwing it away and reclaim more.
-And we should only put reclaimed wood from old buildings on the fire if it is rotten or decayed and becomes dangerous for the 'clean' wood in the house.
-Traditional houses are a history lesson you learn if you look carefully.
-We have a beautiful heritage that we are obligated to protect and cherish, and wood is part of that heritage.
-Let's not lose it, let's not ignore it and let's not forget it.
+Wood used tens, even hundreds of years ago can be saved and reused when building new houses.
+Experts say that in the past, wood was only cut at full maturity, when its qualities are much better.
+It is stronger, tougher and has smaller pores and less moisture absorption.
+The wood never loses its nobility and warmth, even after decades and decades of use.
+It will darken, but if it hasn't been through hard trials, let it be massively attacked by curries or other insects or rot, it can be cleaned and reused.
+The years take their toll, giving it a natural patina that makes it even more valuable.
+Reclaimed wood from old houses is a material ennobled by the passage of time and it is a shame not to use it.
+It would be better to stop throwing it away and recover more.
+And salvaged wood from old buildings should only be put on the fire if it is rotten or decayed and dangerous for the 'clean' wood in the house.
+Traditional houses are a history lesson that you learn if you look carefully.
+We have a beautiful heritage that we are obliged to protect and cherish, and wood is part of that heritage.
+Let us not lose it, ignore it or forget it.

 old wooden houses